egorsmkv/Scribosermo/README.md

 * Experiment with the language models

 * Last but not least, you can also donate for my electricity bill. \
-    And if your using this commercially, I suggest to think about some gpus instead;)
+    And if you are using this commercially, I suggest to think about some gpus instead;)

     [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donate_SM.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=HMN45MDHCNJNQ) (PayPal)